rambethina/java/pages/mydoc/mydoc_week_six.md

 Exercise

 STEP 1:
-Create a program that prints the following,
+Create a program that prints the following using a while loop, initialize the value of i to be number of * you want to print.

 `****************`